 The SEHD Office of Assessment and Program Improvement is responsible for supporting and facilitating high quality assessment practice and program improvement efforts within the SEHD.
 The Assessment Office also serves as a liaison between the SEHD and other University offices and between the SEHD, CDE, and CDHE.
 The Office is also responsible for supporting activities related to the accreditation and reauthorization of SEHD programs.
-For assistance related to the responsibilities of this office, contact the Director of Accreditation and Assessment, Nicole Holland, nicole.holland@ucdenver.edu, 303-315-6352, LSC 723 or the Senior Data Analyst and Assessment System Manager, Mary Lovit, mary.lovit@ucdenver.edu, 303-315-6246, LSC 724.
+For assistance related to the responsibilities of this office visit the web site at: www.sehd.ucdenver.edu/Assessment; or contact the Executive Director of Assessment and Program Improvement, Julie Oxenford-O'Brian, julie.obrian@ucdenver.edu 303-315-6352, LSC 723 or the Senior Data Analyst and Assessment System Manager, Tony Romero, tony.romero@ucdenver.edu, 303-315-6246, LSC 724.